Observance of Mitzvot: Custom and Halakhah

 Yet another example is women’s custom of rhythmic drumming during family and community events, mainly in times of mourning, but also during times of joy.
 Women usually had a central role in such family-cycle events.
 They usually accompanied their drumming with lamentation or singing, depending on the circumstances.
 The custom was so deeply entrenched that it was impossible to abolish it when it took place on the Sabbath and festivals and there are accounts of rabbis who, by their silence, allowed women to drum even at such times.
 Other pastimes can be found in the responsum of Rabbi Meir ben Baruch of Rothenburg (c.
 1215–1293) instructing the husband to annul his wife’s vow in a case where she swore “not to go dancing or singing, or to hear singing,” since such a vow constituted “self-mortification.”

-Women were exempt from some major mitzvot classified as time-bound: “Any positive time-related obligations—men are obligated, and women are exempt” (Mishnah Kiddushin 1:7).
+Women were exempt from some major mitzvot classified as time-bound: “Any positive time-related obligations—men are obligated, and women are exempt” (Codification of basic Jewish Oral Law; edited and arranged by R. Judah ha-Nasi c.
+200 C.E.Mishnah Kiddushin 1:7).
 Yet at the same time women in every generation attempted to take upon themselves some of the commandments from which they were exempt.
 These were mainly the mitzvot pertaining to special days of the year, which formed the cycle of the Jewish year.

-Most of the mitzvot women took upon themselves, such as sitting in the sukkah, applied once a year and were usually performed in a family setting.
-Others, such as hearing the shofar, related to a community setting.
-The circumstances were different regarding daily mitzvot, such as tefillin and zizit, from which women were exempt.
+Most of the mitzvot women took upon themselves, such as sitting in the Booth erected for residence during the holiday of Sukkot.sukkah, applied once a year and were usually performed in a family setting.
+Others, such as hearing the Ram's horn blown during the month before and the two days of Rosh Ha-Shanah, and at the conclusion of Yom Kippur. shofar, related to a community setting.
+The circumstances were different regarding daily mitzvot, such as Phylacteriestefillin and zizit, from which women were exempt.
 For most women, the latter mitzvot were not a focus of religious identification and were not included in the mitzvot they observed.
 In this fashion, the scope of women’s observance of mitzvot was defined not only by rabbinic decision, but also by women’s own inclinations and the choices they made.
 Thus, from Tannaitic times until the sealing of the Shulhan Arukh, mitzvot such as zizit and tefillin underwent a slow transition from applying to women, at least according to some opinions, to being almost completely out of their sphere.

 Women’s task of lighting the Sabbath and festival candles was seen as a parallel to Kiddush, which was the role of the man of the family, both acts marking the sanctity of the day.
 The blessing over the Sabbath lights is not mentioned in the Mishnah or in Talmudic sources.
-It was cited for the first time by the Geonim, yet was not universally accepted until the fourteenth century.
+It was cited for the first time by the Head of the Torah academies of Sura and Pumbedita in 6th to 11th c.
+Babylonia.Geonim , yet was not universally accepted until the fourteenth century.

 The people’s, and particularly women’s, recognition of the blessing over candle-lighting as an integral part of Sabbath ceremony was responsible for the recognition of this blessing as halakhically prescribed.
 The validity attributed to the blessing extended to the candle-lighting ceremonies for festivals and the Day of Atonement.